The countercyclical capital buffer

-The CNB sets the countercyclical buffer rate on a quarterly basis.
-It was announced for the first time on 1 October 2014.
-It becomes legally binding upon the issuance of a provision of a general nature.
-When the rate is increased or left unchanged, the institutions concerned are usually notified one year in advance of the rate taking effect.
-The CNB can shorten this period in exceptional cases (justified by the existence of high systemic risk).
+The CNB assesses the degree of cyclical systemic risk on a quarterly basis.
+Based on this assessment, it may set or change the countercyclical buffer rate for the Czech Republic.
+The rate was set for the first time on 1 October 2014.
+The countercyclical capital buffer rate becomes legally binding upon the issuance of a provision of a general nature.
+When the rate is increased, the institutions concerned are usually notified one year in advance of the rate taking effect.
 If the rate is reduced, the new rate can take effect immediately.
-The CNB stands ready to sharply reduce the rate to zero (i.e. release the buffer created for domestic exposures) in the event of, for example, adverse shocks giving rise to a risk of disruptions to smooth lending to the economy.
+The CNB stands ready to sharply reduce the rate to zero (i.e. to release the buffer in full) in the event of adverse shocks giving rise to a risk of disruptions to smooth lending to the economy.
 The CNB can also release the buffer gradually by cutting the rate if the financial cycle enters a downturn and the risk of excessive credit growth decreases.
-For a more detail on CNB approach to the countercyclical capital buffer in the Czech Republic (see The CNB’s approach to setting the countercyclical capital buffer (pdf, 495 kB)).
+For more details on the CNB’s approach to the countercyclical capital buffer in the Czech Republic, see The CNB’s approach to setting the countercyclical capital buffer (pdf, 617 kB).

 Countercyclical capital buffer rate